splunk/public-o11y-docs/get-started/core2o11y/core2o11y-landing.rst

    Set up Observability Cloud <setup-o11y/setup-o11y>
    FAQ: The Splunk platform and Splunk Observability Cloud <faq/core-to-o11y-faq>

 Splunk Observability Cloud puts your Splunk platform logs in context with metrics and traces so that your teams can find, analyze, and resolve incidents anywhere in your stack with a lower mean time to resolution.
-Observability Cloud provides solutions you need to solve common reliability problems.
+Observability Cloud provides automated and custom solutions to common reliability problems.

 For example, do you have a wide variety of platforms, databases, and cloud services that you must monitor in multiple interfaces?
 Observability Cloud has hundreds of out of the box integrations that give you a predefined view with a single pane of glass for hybrid coverage.